RYAN, MICHAEL

 Welcome to the Art Room with Mr. Ryan

-My extra help days are Mondays from 3 PM to 4 PM in 802.
+My extra help days are Wednesdays from 3 PM to 4 PM in 802.

 If you need to reach me, my email is mryan@wallpublicschools.org